syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 </table>

-The following code example explains how to find and replace contents in RichTextBoxAdv document.
+The following code example explains how to find and replace the contents in the RichTextBoxAdv document.

 {% highlight c# %}